the-crypt-keeper/tldw/README.md

 ### <a name="setup"></a>Setup
 - **Linux**
-    1. Download necessary packages (Python3, ffmpeg[sudo apt install ffmpeg / dnf install ffmpeg], updated GPU Drivers/CUDA drivers for inference)
+    1. Download necessary packages (Python3, ffmpeg - `sudo apt install ffmpeg / dnf install ffmpeg`, Update your GPU Drivers/CUDA drivers if you'll be running an LLM locally)
     2. Create a virtual env: `python -m venv ./`
     3. Launch/activate your virtual env: `. .\scripts\activate.sh`
     4. See `Linux && Windows`
 - **Windows**
-    1. Download necessary packages ([Python3](https://www.python.org/downloads/windows/), updated GPU drivers/CUDA drivers for inference)
+    1. Download necessary packages ([Python3](https://www.python.org/downloads/windows/), Update your GPU drivers/CUDA drivers if you'll be running an LLM locally, ffmpeg will be installed by the script)
     2. Create a virtual env: `python -m venv .\`
     3. Launch/activate your virtual env: `. .\scripts\activate.ps1`
     4. See `Linux && Windows`
 - **Linux && Windows**
     1. `pip install -r requirements.txt` - may take a bit of time...
+    2. **Script Usage:**
+       - Put your API keys and settings in the `config.txt` file.
-    2. Run `python ./summarize.py <video_url>` - The video URL does _not_ have to be a youtube URL.
+       - Run `python ./summarize.py <video_url>` - The video URL does _not_ have to be a youtube URL.
 It can be any site that ytdl supports.
-    3. You'll then be asked if you'd like to run the transcription through GPU(1) or CPU(2).
+       - You'll then be asked if you'd like to run the transcription through GPU(1) or CPU(2).
-    4. Next, the video will be downloaded to the local directory by ytdl.
+         - Next, the video will be downloaded to the local directory by ytdl.
-    5. Then the video will be transcribed by faster_whisper.
+         - Then the video will be transcribed by faster_whisper.
 (You can see this in the console output)
            * The resulting transcription output will be stored as both a json file with timestamps, as well as a txt file with no timestamps.
-    6. Finally, you can have the transcription summarized through feeding it into an LLM of your choice.
+       - Finally, you can have the transcription summarized through feeding it into an LLM of your choice.
-    7. For running it locally, pass the '--local' argument into the script.
-This will download and launch a local inference server as part of the script.
-      * This will take up at least 6 GB of space.
-(WIP - not in place yet)
+    3. **GUI Usage:
+       - Put your API keys and settings in the `config.txt` file.
+       - Run `python ./summarize.py -gui` - This will launch a webapp that will allow you to interact with the script in a more user-friendly manner.
+         * You can pass in the API keys for the LLMs you want to use in the `config.txt` file, or pass them in when you use the GUI.
+         * You can also download the generated transcript and summary as text files from the UI.
+         * You can also download the video/audio as files from the UI.
+(WIP - doesn't currently work)
+         * You can also access the SQLite DB that backs the app, with search, tagging, and export functionality.
+    4. **Local LLM with the Script Usage:**
+       - I recognize some people may like the functionality and idea of it all, but don't necessarily know/want to know about LLMs/getting them working, so you can also have the script download and run a local model, using system RAM and llamafile/llama.cpp.
+       - Simply pass `--local_llm` to the script, and it'll ask you if you want to download a model, and which one you'd like to download.
+       - Then, after downloading and selecting a model, it'll launch the model using llamafile, so you'll have a browser window/tab opened with a frontend to the model/llama.cpp server.
+       - You'll also have the GUI open in another tab as well, a couple seconds after the model is launched, like normal.
+       - You can then interact with both at the same time, being able to ask questions directly to the model, or have the model ingest output from the transcript/summary and use it to ask questions you don't necessarily care to have stored within the DB.
+(All transcripts, URLs processed, prompts used, and summaries generated, are stored in the DB, so you can always go back and review them or re-prompt with them)

 ### <a name="using"></a>Using
 - Single file (remote URL) transcription